 We also offer call-ahead service for both pet surrender and stray pet admissions at the Leslie A. Malone Center only.
 During the call, we will begin the pet admissions process while you’re in the comfort of your own home and set up a time for you to bring the pet to the Leslie A. Malone Center.
 To use our call-ahead service, call 303.751.5772.
 Our pet admissions team is available for calls 9 a.m. to 3:30 p.m. seven days a week.

-We accept pet surrenders without appointments, but wait times may be longer due to COVID restrictions.
+We accept pet surrenders without appointments, but wait times may be longer.
 Those with appointments will be prioritized and others will be accommodated according to urgency and then on a first-come first-served basis.

 What happens to surrendered pets